 2019 Bi-City Biennale of Shenzhen

 Dapeng Fortress New District, Shenzhen, China

-Shenzhen is a city that was founded only 40 years ago, the area however has been inhabited for hundreds of years.
+Shenzhen is a city that was founded only 40 years ago, the area however has been inhabited for hundreds of years and has a military history of more than 600 years (1394 A.D.).
 This awareness should be much more part of the cultural identity of this tech metropolis.
 I therefore consider Dapeng an anchor point in the historical awareness of Shenzhen.
 The fort village that is just a few steps away from the sea forms an interesting contrast with the surrounding leisure environment of the seaside resort and the urban typology around it.

 The Shenzhen Bi-City Biennale of Urbanism\Architecture 2019 is the only biennial exhibition in the world based exclusively on urbanism and urbanization.
 The 8th edition of the Biennale will launch in Shenzhen on 25 December 2019, with the theme “Urban Interactions”.

 The exhibition at the Futian Railway Station has set up eight sub-venues in other districts of the city to interconnect with the Futian Railway, completing an organically interactive network throughout the city: the districts of Yantian, Bao an, Longgang, Longhua, Guangming, Dapeng New District and Qianhai Free Trade Zone.